Inside the EWS Curriculum

 Course Description:

-Since the destruction of the 2nd Temple in 70 CE, Jews and the Jewish community have lived in a continual state of exile, Students will explore 2000 years of dispersion in lands governed by others, at times tolerated, oppressed, persecuted, and welcomed.
+Since the destruction of the 2nd Temple in 70 CE, Jews and the Jewish community have lived in a continual state of exile.
+Students will explore 2000 years of dispersion in lands governed by others, at times tolerated, oppressed, persecuted, and welcomed.
 What rituals, beliefs, practices and structures came to support Jewish life through our wanderings?
 How have we responded to the uniquely welcoming opportunity of Modernity and America?
 What are the range of opportunities available to us today?
 These are the important questions each student will consider as they chart a personal spiritual and religious path.
-This course offers an opt-in honors level.
+This course offers an opt-in Honors level.

 • Judaic Studies III